When Pomegranates Howl

-When Pomegranates Howl is a 2020 Afghan-Australian drama film written and directed by an Iranian director Granaz Moussavi.
+When Pomegranates Howl is a 2020 Afghan-Australian drama film written and directed by Iranian-born Australian filmmaker Granaz Moussavi.
 The film was partly funded through Adelaide Film Festival, which became its premiere place.
 It was selected as the Australian entry for the Best International Feature Film at the 94th Academy Awards.

 Plot

-Based on real events, the film tells a story of Hewad, a nine-year-old boy who lives on the streets in the capital of Afghanistan - Kabul.
+Based on real events, the film tells the story of Hewad, a nine-year-old boy who lives on the streets in the capital of Afghanistan - Kabul.
 Following the loss of both his father and brother, Hewad decides to create a business by working as a cart pusher, which he enjoys doing every day.
-By working as such, and loading the carts with goods, he travels throughout Kabul in hope to raise enough money for his family.
+By working as such, and loading the carts with goods, he travels throughout Kabul in the hope to raise enough money for his family.
 Hewad's dream of becoming a movie star comes to life when he stumbles on an Australian photographer.